-Natural scientists, educators, and other experts who possess relevant experience serve as judges in the GNHD.
+Natural scientists, educators, and other experts who possess experience serve as judges in the GNHD.

-Judges were question about the exhibit during the Global Finals
+Judges discussing projects during the Global Finals

 Evaluation process

 Judges follow a non-numerical, consensus (agreement) process.
 Each judge completes an evaluation form and is highly encouraged to provide helpful feedback.
 After reviewing the entries in a set, the judges adjourn to discuss the merits of each entry.